suncoast-devs/handbook/lessons/full-stack-build-an-app/06-create-first-controllers.md

 context class is named `DatabaseContext` and our controller folder is `Controllers`

-If we were generating a controller for a different model we would change the `--name` and the `--model` arguments.
+If we were generating a controller for a different model, we would change the `--name` and the `--model` arguments.
 All the others would remain the same.

 When done we will have a `RestaurantsController.cs` file with a controller that